 STOP #4: Queen Elizabeth Olympic Park

 When I first entered the Olympic Park, I walked past the London Aquatics Centre, where you can get a membership to swim at their Olympic pool, along with the likes of bronze medalist Olympic diver Tom Daley.
 From there, I saw the enormous London Stadium, which hosts a variety of sporting events, and most notably, is home to the West Ham United F. C. football team.
-Next to the London Stadium is the impressive ArcelorMittal Orbit (try saying that three times fast!), an observation deck with some of the best views of London, as well as the tallest sculpture in the UK.
+Next to the London Stadium is the impressive ArcelorMittal Orbit (try saying that three times fast!), an observation deck with some of the best views of London, and it’s also the tallest sculpture in the UK.
 For the brave of heart, there’s a giant slide you can ride down once you get to the top!

 From there, I wandered up through the park to the Copper Box Arena, another Olympic venue with an amazing gym, and then to the Wetlands Walk, a scenic and peaceful area of gardens and ponds that are perfect for an afternoon stroll.